RadwanHegazy/RadwanLang/README.md

 @write: "Your Age is  ", age
 @write: "Your salary is ", salary
 @write: "is Student ", is_student

+# do an calculation operation with built-in method calc
+f: result = 0

+@calc : result , 123 + 103 + (123 - 11) / 12

+@write: "The result of operation is : " , result

 ```

 ### Run `code.radwan`